Not all taxis are the same and neither are all taxi insurance policies.

 If you can, pay for your taxi insurance annually - monthly payments are essentially a loan with interest to pay and interest rates (APR) can be high

-Installing Thatcham-approved security and CCTV cameras can make you a lower risk to insurers
+Installing Thatcham-approved security and CCTV or a dash cam can make you a lower risk to insurers

 If you don’t need to, don’t change your car from its standard kit